The Donated Cornea

 Lions Eye Bank of Nebraska

-The Lions Eye Bank of Nebraska is a not for profit organization that is accredited by the Eye Bank Association of America (EBAA) and is regulated by the U.S. Food and Drug Administration (FDA).
+The Lions Eye Bank of Nebraska is a nonprofit organization that is accredited by the Eye Bank Association of America (EBAA) and is regulated by the U.S. Food and Drug Administration (FDA).
 All tissues distributed by the Lions Eye Bank of Nebraska meet or exceed FDA and EBAA standards.

 The staff at the Lions Eye Bank of Nebraska work under the direction of two Medical Directors, who are board certified corneal surgeons.
 Before a cornea is released for transplantation, many steps must be taken to ensure the safety of the tissue.
 Not only must the cornea itself be physically suitable for transplant, the donor‘s medical and social history must meet strict requirements as well.